jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 Information for Species Descriptors file:

-The fill color of the Student-column in the Species descriptors means the following:
+The fill color of the variable Student in the Species descriptors means the following:

-* LIGHT ORANGE	The Transferred Column has been checked.
+* LIGHT ORANGE	The Transferred column has been checked.
 The entry in that column is correct.
 If something was missing (see MissingData) author has been contacted again by Gesa or Fränce (in late 2014 / early 2015).
 Everything else is fine.
-* DARK ORANGE	The Transferred Column has been checked.
-The entry in that column is correct but a problem occurred which is explained in the Notes (e.g. no mail address of author(s) found).
+* DARK ORANGE	The Transferred column has been checked.
+The entry in that column is correct but a problem occurred which is explained in the Notes column (e.g. no mail address of author(s) found/functional/outdated).

 Note: Excel might color the cell (in green or orange) automatically when entering a new species.
 Please always change the fill color for all new entries into "no fill".
 The students who do the error-checking will change into orange/red/green when necessary.